 Kangaroo Island is Australia's third largest island - after Tasmania and Melville Island.
 It is 112 kilometres southwest of Adelaide at the entrance of Gulf Saint Vincent.
 At its closest point to the mainland, it is 13 kilometres (8 mi) offshore from Cape Jervis, on the tip of the Fleurieu Peninsula in the state of South Australia.
 The island is 150 km (93 mi) long and between 900 m (1,000 yd) and 57 km (35 mi) wide, its area covering 4,405 km2 (1,701 sq mi).
 Its coastline is 540 km long and highest altitude is 307 m (1,010 ft).

-(Melbourne, Kangaroo Island, Adelaide, Barossa Valley, Ayers Rock, Mossman, Hamilton Island, Sydney)
+(Melbourne, Kangaroo Island, Ayers Rock, Darwin, Port Douglas, Sydney)

 Stay in the know: Subscribe to our newsletter to have our hand-picked trips & specials delivered to you!